How to Craft an Elevator Pitch for Your Next Job Interview - Kyrabe Stories

 Interviewer – “So, tell me about yourself.”

 “I love turning ideas into stories that people actually want to read—whether that’s through social media, blogs, or branding.
 As a content strategist, I’ve helped brands grow their online presence by creating campaigns that drive real engagement.
 In my last role, I led a project that increased audience reach by 50% in just six months.
-I’d love to bring that creative energy to your team!
-Can you tell me what kind of content has performed best for your brand recently?”
+I’d love to bring that creative energy to the company and would love to learn more about how your team collaborates on projects!”

 See?
 Short, engaging, and focused on value.
 Although the interview question is presented to be about you, you’re phrasing it in a way that immediately answers the hiring question of the company, “What’s in it for me?”